How to Enable SMEs to Use Platforms for Trade? Alliance for eTrade Development Report

 Online platforms such as Etsy, Amazon, eBay, Mercado Libre, Jumia, and Alibaba are providing a powerful opportunities for SMEs to reach customers around the world, export and import, and build their own global value chains.

-To expand developing country SMEs' use of global online platforms, in 2017 Nextrade CEO built the Alliance for eTrade Development, a PPP between USAID and PayPal, Google, eBay, and King & Spalding and operated by Business for eTrade Development she is a board member of, aimed to define and advance the adoption of policies, regulations, and programs conducive to SMEs' use of online platforms for trade, and develop pilot projects for ecommerce development in countries in Latin America, Africa, and Asia.
+To expand developing country SMEs' use of global online platforms, in 2017 Nextrade CEO built the Alliance for eTrade Development, a PPP between USAID and PayPal, Google, eBay, and King & Spalding and operated by Business for eTrade Development, aimed to define and advance the adoption of policies and regulations conducive to SMEs' use of online platforms for trade, and develop pilot projects for ecommerce development in countries in Latin America, Africa, and Asia.

-The Alliance visited El Salvador, Guatemala, and Kenya, Thailand, and Vietnam in 2018-19, catalyzing new projects and funding for ecommerce development.
+The Alliance visited El Salvador, Guatemala, and Kenya, Thailand, and Vietnam in 2018-19, working to ideate new pilots and catalyze new projects for ecommerce development.